Zooheck/Sprint-Challenge--Data-Structures-Python/Data_Structures_Answers.md

 3. What is the runtime complexity of your ring buffer's `get` method?
 ANSWER: O(n) where n = self.storage

 4. What is the space complexity of your ring buffer's `get` method?
-ANSWER: O(n) where n = self.storage
+ANSWER: O(1)

 5) What is the runtime complexity of the provided code in `names.py`?
 ANSWER: O(n^2)